Briggoh/Challenge-Two/README.md

 # Flexbox-Portfolio
 For this project, I have constructed a functional website which acts as a portfolio and introduction to my work as a software engineer.
-Key features of this page include an "about me" section, a section containing my projects with my most recent work being featured most prominently, and a "contact me" section.
+Key features of this page include an "about me" section, a section containing my projects with my most recent work being featured most prominently, and a "contact me" section containing my email.

 Along with the base HTML file, I have attached a Javascript and CSS file to increase functionality and make the interface more user-friendly.
 I will be updating this website periodically and applying new skills that I have learned through my course with UC Berkeley, so check-in periodically for new features!